-Data paths 2...8 denote the connections set through bits [2]..[8] respectively in the Data Path.
+Data paths 2.8 denote the connections set through bits [2].[8] respectively in the Main PLCI Data Mask.

 The result of the Mixing operation (M) depends on the B protocol.
-For speech it enables simultaneous conversation between parties.
+For speech it enables simultaneous conversation between n parties.
 Data paths within a PLCI are not subject to clock adaptation.
-Synchronisation takes place at the transition to/from switching matrix.
+Synchronisation takes place at the transition to/from the switching matrix.